kmayerb/tcrdist2/docs/CompleteExample.rst

   tcrdist2_df = mappers.generic_pandas_mapper(df = tcrdist_clone_df,         #4
                                               mapping = mapping)

-The step shown above are:
+The steps shown above are:

 1. Load the clones file as a Pandas DataFrame.
 2. Select only those clones specific to epitope F2 or PA.
 We choose two here, so we can later illustrate subsetting by epitope specificity.